SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ### Prepare the content

-Package the contents in the defined format and upload to Azure Blob Storage Containers as the content package.
+Package the contents in the defined format and upload them to Azure Blob Storage Containers as the content package.

 Check [Content package](migration-content-package.md) to see the detailed requirements.

 ### Create the manifest files

-Based on the contents, create manifest files in XML format, and upload to Azure Blob Storage Containers as the manifest package.
+Based on the contents, create manifest files in XML format, and upload them to Azure Blob Storage Containers as the manifest package.

 Check [Manifest files](migration-manifest.md) to see the detailed requirements.

-### Use Migration API to start migration and get status
+### Use Migration API to start the migration and get status

-Use `ProvisionMigrationContainers` method to provision the containers, upload the content package and Manifest into respective containers.
+Use `ProvisionMigrationContainers` method to provision the containers, upload the content package, and manifest into respective containers.
 Check [Use Azure Blob Storage Containers and Azure Queues with Migration API](migration-azure.md) for details.
 You can also use your own containers and queues if needed.

 `CreateMigrationJob` method creates a migration job, which is queued up for processing.
 Migration API manages the queue and returns status and logs.
 Use `CreateMigrationEncrypted` method to migrate encrypted contents.
 Check [SharePoint Migration API Reference](migration-api-reference.md) for details.